cmaureir/progra-alma/lectures/week4/lecture15.rst

 .. _`list`: ../week3/lecture9.html

-Is very anoying to had blank lines between each line, to avoid this you need to add a comma to the print line, like this::
+Is very annoying to had blank lines between each line, to avoid this you need to add a comma to the print line, like this::